 - Chicken Stock: Use low-sodium storebought or homemade chicken stock or Instant Pot chicken stock.
 The stock will help to create a rich cajun pasta sauce while flavoring the noodles as they cook.

 - Cream Cheese: Be sure to use regular or low-fat cream cheese, NOT fat-free cream cheese as it can cause the sauce to separate.

-How to Make One Pot Cajun Pasta
+How to Make the Best Cajun Pasta

-More Comforting Pasta Recipes
+More Easy Pasta Dinner Recipes

 - Pasta Primavera